arkig/spark-ec2/README.md

 ### Advanced

-To make use of the `rpms` or `extra` modules, first place files in `spark/ec2/deploy.generic/root/rpms/` or `spark/ec2/deploy.generic/root/extra/` as appropriate.
+To make use of the `rpms` or `extra` modules, first place files in `/some_path/root/rpms/` or `/some_path/root/extra/` as appropriate.
+Then use `--deploy-root-dir /some_path`, which will copy them to the cluster, where they will be detected and used.
-They will be copied to the cluster when you run `spark_ec2.py`.
 **NOTE**: Requires `[SPARK-5641]`.

 ## Details